boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ##  First 5G Slice versus Subsequent Slices

 An operational 5G Network Slice must incorporate both 5G Control Plane and User Plane capabilities.
-For instance, if we consider a slice based on split-CU in the RAN, both CU-UP and CU-CP must be deployed along with the associated interfaces E1, F1-c, F1-u, N2, and N3 which are conveyed in the TN.
+For instance, consider a slice based on split-CU in the RAN, both CU-UP and CU-CP must be deployed along with the associated interfaces E1, F1-c, F1-u, N2, and N3 which are conveyed in the TN.
 In this regard, the creation of the "first slice" can be subject to a specific logic compared with the subsequent slices.
-Referring to the example in {{figure-7}}, the first 5G slice relies on the deployment of NF-CP and NF-UP functions together with two TN slices for Control and User Plane (resp.
-INS-CP and INS-UP1).
-Next, the deployment of second slice relies solely on the instantiation of User plane Function (NF-UP2) together with a dedicated User plane TN slice (INS-UP2).
+Referring to the example in {{figure-7}}, the first 5G slice relies on the deployment of NF-CP and NF-UP functions together with two TN slices for Control and User Planes (INS-CP and INS-UP1).
+Next, the deployment of a second slice relies solely on the instantiation of a User Plane Function (NF-UP2) together with a dedicated User Plane TN slice (INS-UP2).
 The Control Plane of the first 5G slice is also updated to integrate the second slice: the TN Slice (INS-CP) and Network Functions (NF-CP) are shared.

    At the time of writing (2023), Section 6.2 of {{NG.113}} specifies that the eMBB slice (SST=1 and no Slice Differentiator (SD)) should be supported globally.
 This 5G